-A request to have the fee waived may be made by the student if the student has demonstrated every effort from the first month of the program that he/she has been seeking a practicum placement but has been unable to secure one, and has asked for assistance from the Director Human Services Programs/Practicum Facilitator or that the host site has not been able to accommodate the student with enough hours due to circumstances beyond his/her control.
-The Director Human Services Programs must indicate support for this request on the Practicum Extension Form.
+A request to have the fee waived may be made if it is evident that the student has demonstrated every effort from the first month of the program that they has been seeking a practicum placement, but have not been unable to secure one, and have asked for assistance from the Practicum Facilitator or that the host site has not been able to accommodate the student with enough hours due to circumstances beyond their control.
+Each student's case will be considered on an individual basis.